National Debt Relief Review: Pros, Cons, Features, Ratings & More

 Debt Consolidation

 The National Debt Relief program is a form of debt consolidation: you will replace all of your debt payments with a single payment to your settlement account.
-The difference from other forms of debt consolidation is that you will stop making payments without the consent of your creditors.
+The difference between National Debt Relief’s plan and a debt consolidation loan is that you will stop making payments without the consent of your creditors.

 Debt Reduction